NeedleVoid/Needlevoid/README.md

 b) or we both had issues

-c) I sometimes want to, (but it usually means you are close to someone, who I had issues with)
+c) I sometimes want to